Caveman07/ltxv-pod/README.md

 - **Memory Efficient**: Loads only the necessary models
 - **Simple API**: Clean REST API for easy integration
 - **RunPod Compatible**: Tested and optimized for RunPod environments
+- **Async Job Processing**: Uses Redis Queue (RQ) for long-running video generation jobs
+- **Single Model Loading**: Models are loaded only once by the RQ worker to prevent GPU memory conflicts

+## Architecture

+This service uses a **two-process architecture** to prevent GPU memory conflicts:

+1. **Flask App Process**: Handles HTTP requests, enqueues jobs, and serves results
+2. **RQ Worker Process**: Loads models and processes video generation jobs

+**Why this architecture?**

+- Prevents double loading of models (which would exhaust GPU memory)
+- Allows the Flask app to start quickly without loading large models
+- Models are loaded only once per worker process and reused for all jobs
+- Better resource utilization and stability

 ## Quick Start